-The Right Honorable Baroness Butler-Sloss of Marsh Green, was the first female Lord Justice of Appeal and, until 2005, was President of the Family Division of the High Court, making her one of the highest-ranking female judges in the UK.
+The Right Honorable Baroness Butler-Sloss of Marsh Green is patron of the Aziz Foundation.
+She was the first female Lord Justice of Appeal and, until 2005, was President of the Family Division of the High Court, making her one of the highest-ranking female judges in the UK.
 In 2006, she was appointed an Independent Peer in the House of Lords.
 She has chaired many notable inquests and inquiries, including the inquest into the death of Princess Diana and the Cleveland Inquiry.
 She recently chaired the Commission on Religion and Belief in British Public Life.

 Trevor is a British businessman and philanthropist.
 He is a director of the William Pears Group, one of Britain’s largest property companies, run together with his brothers Mark and David.
 The business was founded in 1952 by their father and grandfather.
 Trevor is Executive Chair of the family’s charitable foundation, Pears Foundation, set up in 1992.
 The Foundation supports issues affecting the wellbeing of people in the UK and across the world.

 Aftab’s career has seen him teach English in universities across several Arab countries, including the King Fahd UPM, the Al-Akhwaayn University and the American University of Sharjah, before becoming director of a thinktank in Jordan and manager of a renowned UK-based publishing house.